mahdi-aouchiche/calottery/README.md

-# CA Lottery Games : PowerBall & Mega Millions
+# CA Lottery Games : PowerBall & Mega Millions & SuperLotto Plus

 > Author: Mahdi Aouchiche (<https://github.com/mahdi-aouchiche/calottery>)

 ## Overview

-* PowerBall and Mega Millions are very known lotto games in the USA.
-This program generates random quick picks to play for both games given present rules of the games.
+* PowerBall, Mega Millions, and SuperLotto Plus are very known lotto games in the USA.
+This program generates random quick picks to play for any game given present rules of the games.
-* The selection number range for either game can be easily updated in `ca_lottery.hpp` file.
+* The selection number range for any game can be easily updated in `ca_lottery.hpp` file.

-* As of today's date 04/07/2025:
+* As of update date 04/25/2025:
   * `Mega Millions`: pick 5 numbers between 1 and 70 and 1 Mega number between 1 and 24.
 For updated number ranges check [here](https://www.calottery.com/draw-games/mega-millions#section-content-3-3).
   * `PowerBall`    : pick 5 numbers between 1 and 69 and 1 Power Number between 1 and 26.
 For updated number ranges check [here](https://www.calottery.com/draw-games/powerball#section-content-3-3).
+  * `SuperLotto Plus`: pick 5 numbers between 1 and 47 and 1 Mega number between 1 and 27.
+For updated number ranges check [here](https://www.calottery.com/draw-games/superlotto-plus#section-content-3-3).

 ---
 > **Note 1**